BAE-Systems-HAIKU/HAIKU/docs/data_models.md

 <figcaption align = "center" style="width:90%"><b>Figure 1:</b> Sea ice concentration percentage in the northern hemisphere generated from the CESM Large Ensemble Community Project.
 The data is shown in longitude-latitude coordinates. </figcaption>
 </figure>

+Currently from the Monthly CESM Large Ensemble Community Project<sup>[KA15]</sup>, we extract several variables that we expect to be causally linked to Sea Ice concentration in the Arctic:

+   * **ICEFRAC**: the Sea Ice coverage fraction over each spatial grid element
+   * **TS**: the atmospheric surface temperature
+   * **SST**: the sea surface temperature
+   * **HI**: the sea ice thickness

+We are also looking at how to incorporate CESM model variables and forcing terms into the FKPM models.

 &nbsp;
 ##Observational Data - NSIDC